 Current Account in Bulgaria averaged -95.48 EUR Million from 1998 until 2021, reaching an all time high of 1005.10 EUR Million in July of 2017 and a record low of -1166.80 EUR Million in December of 2007.
 This page provides the latest reported value for - Bulgaria Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Bulgaria Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Current Account in Bulgaria is expected to be 450.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Bulgaria to stand at 390.00 in 12 months time.
-In the long-term, the Bulgaria Current Account is projected to trend around -130.00 EUR Million in 2020, according to our econometric models.
+Current Account in Bulgaria is expected to be 350.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Current Account in Bulgaria to stand at -180.00 in 12 months time.
+In the long-term, the Bulgaria Current Account is projected to trend around -180.00 EUR Million in 2022 and -130.00 EUR Million in 2023, according to our econometric models.